City of York: Governance

 York's first citizen and civic head is the Lord Mayor, who is the chairperson of the City of York Council.
 The appointment is made by the city council each year in May, at the same time as appointing the Sheriff, the city's other civic head.
 The offices of lord mayor and sheriff are purely ceremonial.
 The Lord Mayor carries out civic and ceremonial duties in addition to chairing full council meetings.
 The incumbent lord mayor since 23 May 2024 is Councillor Margaret Wells, the sheriff is Fiona Fitzpatrick.

 As a result of the 2023 City of York Council election, the Labour Party gained a majority of the seats on the council, receiving 24 seats.
-The Liberal Democrats have 19 councillors, while the Conservative Party had 3 councillors with one Independent councillor.
+The Liberal Democrats have 19 councillors, while the Conservative Party had 3 councillors with one Independent councillor, who subsequently moved to Restore Britain in 2026.
 The Green Party lost all 3 of the seats it held before this election.
 Claire Douglas was sworn in as the new leader of the Labour administration on 25 May 2023.